mediapills/dependency-injection/CONTRIBUTING.rst

 Mediapills supports Review-Then-Commit model of development.
 The following rules are used in the RTC process:

 - a developer should seek peer-review and/or feedback from other developers through the PR mechanism (aka code review).

 - a developer should make a reasonable effort to test the changes before submitting a PR for review.

 - any non-document PR is required to be opened for at least 24 hours for community feedback before it gets committed unless it has an explicit +1 from a committer

 - any non-document PR needs to address all the comment and reach consensus before it gets committed without a +1 from other committers

 - a committer can commit documentation patches without explicit review process.
 However, we encourage you to seek the feedback.

-List

-- This is the first bullet list item.
-The blank line above the first list item is required; blank lines between list items (such as below this paragraph) are optional.